mojtabaimani/ovh-spark-submit/README.md

 $ chmod +x ovh-spark-submit
 ```

-You can also build the ovh-spark-submit instead of downloading by running `make all`
+You can also build the ovh-spark-submit instead of downloading by cloning the code and running `make all`

 ## Run your spark job
 usage: